 “I know of such things,” the Armorer reveals.
 “The songs of aeons past tell of battles between Mandalore the Great and an order of sorcerers called Jedi that fought with such powers.”
 Crucially, when Mando asks if Baby Yoda is an enemy, the Armorer states: “Its kind were enemies but this individual is not.”

-Of course, we'll see more of Moff Gideon in season 2 of The Mandalorian, probably looking for revenge after the battle at the end of season 1.
+Expect more of Moff Gideon (Giancarlo Esposito) in season 2 of The Mandalorian, probably looking for revenge after the battle at the end of season 1.
 "Major, major, epic, epic lightsaber action happening on this show," the actor said at Fan Expo Canada (via Comic Book).
-Whoever Gideon is fighting with the Darksaber, though, won't be Mando or (heaven forbid) Baby Yoda.
-Either way, this means we'll see another character wielding a lightsaber in season 2.
+Could this mean a lightsaber duel makes it into The Mandalorian season 2?

-The Mandalorian season 2: spin-offs may be in the works
+The Mandalorian season 2: spin-offs may be in the works, and season 3 is reportedly confirmed

-In an earnings call, Disney's Bob Iger hinted at more characters being introduced in The Mandalorian, with possible spin-offs being set up.
+In an earnings call, Disney's Bob Iger hinted at more characters being introduced in The Mandalorian season 2, with possible spin-offs being set up.
 He teased it as, "more coming from The Mandalorian thereafter, including the possibility of infusing it with more characters and the possibility of taking those characters in their own direction in terms of series".
-"More coming" from The Mandalorian could also mean a season 3 is planned.

 The Mandalorian season 2: the Darksaber explained